openSUSE/dolly/README.md

 - You want to clone a whole disk including all the partitions.
-In this case you either need a second disk on all machines where your Linux used for the cloning process runs on (not the one you want to clone) or you need a small one-floppy-disk-Linux which you boot on all machines.
+In this case you either need a second disk on all machines where your Linux used for the cloning process runs on (not the one you want to clone) or you need a small one-disk-Linux which you boot on all machines.
 In the later case you also need dolly on all machines (copy it to your floppy disk or mount it with NFS) and the config-file on the master.